kumarnikhil07/Power-Bi-Dashboard/README.md

         ELSE 'No'
     END;

 - Step 2 : Open power query editor & in view tab under Data preview section, check "column distribution", "column quality" & "column profile" options.
-- Step 3 : Also since by default, profile will be opened only for 1000 rows so you need to select "column profiling based on entire dataset".
+- Step 3 : Also since by default, profile will be opened only for 1000 rows so selected "column profiling based on entire dataset".
 - Step 4 : It was observed that in none of the columns errors & empty values were present.
 - Step 5 : Calculated some measures like avg order value, avg quantity per order etc for better analysis.
-Exa- Measure=sum(Master_Table_tagging[Quantity_per_order])/DISTINCTCOUNT(Master_Table_tagging[id])
+  Exa-
+  Measure1=sum(Master_Table_tagging[Quantity_per_order])/DISTINCTCOUNT(Master_Table_tagging[id])
-- Similarly created  other measures.
+  Similarly created  other measures.
 - Step 6 : In the report view, under the view tab, theme was selected.
-- Step 7 : Since the data contains various features such as different Products and Brands, selected various visuals present in power bi, like waterfall, column, bar chart etc.
+- Step 7 : Since the data contains various features such as different Products and Brands etc., selected various visuals present in power bi, like waterfall, column, bar chart etc.
 - Step 8 : Visual filters (Slicers) were added for four fields named "Year", "Month", "State" & "City".
 - Step 9 : Ten card visuals were added to the canvas, representing average avg order value, total discount, total number of Orders, avg quantity per order etc.
 - Step 10 : Tool tips was used to show number of Customer per state and city together.